GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 * When you are attacked, roll a d4.
 If the result is even, it is a bonus to your defense.
 If it is odd, it is a penalty.
 * When you perform a check, attack roll, or [Rflx] save, roll a d8.
 If it is even, it is a bonus.
 If it is odd, its a penalty.

+### 4) Pain that you're used to
+When you receive a wound roll result that is the same as one you have, which is no longer valid, you do not reroll the result.
+Instead you receive a wound with no effect.
+If you are a species that does not receive effects of wounds,you inatead gain a +1 to defense against the next attack of the same type as what caused the wound.